kids activities

 The generation of digital natives can get back to wildlife in the nature reserve which helps children discover indigenous creatures from dragonflies, grass snakes, otters and kingfishers, all of which have been spotted at Birdland.

 And it’s not all birds here at Birdland!
 Visitors can also take part in activities with the chance to meet tortoises or come face to face with a snake in our Encounter Zone.
-Discover some of our fascinating egg laying creatures including lizards and even poisonous frogs.
+Discover some of our fascinating egg laying creatures including lizards and snakes, and walk with the four different species of Tortoise.

-Whilst here, visit the Hatchery and Nursery and spot some new-born chicks!
-The Hatchery allows children and adults to see up close the rare eggs needing special care, and watch the chicks hatching and taking their first steps.
+During the spring months you might be able to spot some new-born chicks!
+The Hatchery within our education cabin, allows children and adults to see up close the rare eggs needing special care, and watch the chicks hatching and taking their first steps.
 Look out for close encounter sessions and don’t miss our feeding times which take place throughout the day.

 Follow in the footsteps of dinosaur hunters at Birdland in the Jurassic Journey.
 Archaeologist discoveries have proven the Costwolds were once home to a host of prehistoric dinosaurs.
 Join the Dino Dig and unearth a fossil yourself!

 As well as the birds, there’s a chance for youngsters to burn off some energy in the outdoor play area.
-A small obstacle type playground awaits children up to 10 years of age and can be the final stage of the adventure after completing the Jurassic Journey and stopping off at the Pandemonium of Parrots.
-There is also a small indoor play area within the Discovery Zone for youngsters not old enough to climb atop the obstacle course.
+Why not fly like a bird on Gloucestershire’s longest double zipline or a small obstacle type playground awaits children up to 10 years of age and can be the final stage of the adventure after completing the Jurassic Journey and stopping off at the Pandemonium of Parrots.